 Terroir & Winemaking

-Located in the western hills of Oakville, the Harlan Estate spans 240 acres, with approximately 40 acres under vine.
-The site’s diverse elevations (ranging from 225 to 1,225 feet), volcanic soils, and coastal influence allow for slow, even ripening—ideal for producing structured and age-worthy Cabernet Sauvignon.
+Located in the western hills of Oakville, Harlan Estate spans 240 acres, with approximately 40 acres under vine.
+The site’s diverse elevations ranging from 225 to 1,225 feet, volcanic soils, and coastal influence allow for slow, even ripening, ideal for producing structured and age-worthy Cabernet Sauvignon.

 The vineyard is primarily planted to Cabernet Sauvignon, with small plots of Merlot, Cabernet Franc, and Petit Verdot.
 Farming is low-intervention and precision-focused, with tight yields and dry-farming techniques used to ensure optimal concentration.
 Grapes are hand-harvested, sorted, and fermented in small stainless steel and open-top oak vats.

-Aging takes place in 100% new French oak barrels for 24 to 36 months, depending on vintage conditions, followed by extended bottle aging before release.
-Total production remains limited—1,200 to 2,000 cases per year—and allocations are tightly controlled.
+Aging takes place in 100% new French oak barrels for 24 to 36 months depending on vintage conditions, followed by extended bottle aging before release.
+Total production sits at 1,200 to 2,000 cases per year, and allocations are tightly controlled.

 Wine Characteristics

 Harlan Estate wines are known for their powerful architecture, yet they retain harmony and aging finesse.
-Each vintage reveals the estate’s signature blend of depth and precision.
-Core traits include:
+Each vintage reveals the estate’s signature blend of depth and precision, with dark fruit, tobacco, graphite, extraordinary tannin structure, and a cellar trajectory that stretches 30 to 40 years.

 - Aromatic Profile: Blackcurrant, tobacco leaf, incense, violets, crushed rocks, and cedar